Knowledge base

 - Run the command

-This guide allows you to “unlock” any Windows parameter blocked by the message “Some settings are hidden or managed by your organization” (such as changing the wallpaper, for example) and lift these restrictions in place by default on the server offer VPS Cloud / VPS Lite.
+This guide allows you to “unlock” any Windows parameter blocked by the message “Some settings are hidden or managed by your organization” (such as changing the desktop background, for example) and to lift these restrictions that are in place by default on the VPS Cloud / VPS Lite offer.

 To reset all local group policy settings to their default values: